Freddsle/fedRBE/evaluation_data/ovarian_cancer/README.md

 # Ovarian cancer dataset

-6 datasets : "GSE6008", "GSE26712", "GSE40595", "GSE69428", "GSE38666", "GSE14407".
+Six GEO datasets: `GSE6008`, `GSE26712`, `GSE40595`, `GSE69428`, `GSE38666`, and `GSE14407`.

 Preprocessing:
-- raw data .CEL files from https://www.ncbi.nlm.nih.gov/geo/
+- Raw `.CEL` files come from <https://www.ncbi.nlm.nih.gov/geo/>.
-- data were normalized and log-transformed using rma function.
+- Expression data are normalized and log-transformed with RMA.
-- rows were collapsed to GenBank accesion using WGCNA::collapseRows(maxRowVariance).
+- Rows are collapsed to GenBank accession with `WGCNA::collapseRows(maxRowVariance)`.

-Do not contain NA values.
+The data do not contain NA values.

 Central run:
-- limmaRBE with Status (normal / tumor) as covariates and dataset as batches.
+- Runs limma RBE with `Status` (`normal` / `tumor`) as covariate and dataset as batch.
-- with NA for the smaller dataset.
+- Auxiliary metadata fields may contain NA values; the central correction uses `Status` and dataset.

 # Structure

-In /before folder there are two versions on the dataset.
+`before/` contains both combined and app-ready inputs:
-- one file for all - all datasets in one tsv (all_metadata, all_expression).
+- Combined TSV files for all datasets (`all_metadata` and `all_expression`).
-- the save but folder per datasets - for App.
-Contains additionally design file - covariates info in sutable for App format.
+- One folder per dataset for the FeatureCloud app.
+Each folder contains data and a design file with covariates.

-For App log2 transformation must be OFF.
+For app runs, log2 transformation must be disabled.

+Main files:
+- `00_harmonize_meta_load_data.ipynb`: metadata harmonization and raw data loading.
+- `01_check_datasets_intersection.ipynb`: feature-intersection checks.
+- `02_central_RBE.ipynb`: central correction.
+- `prepare_data.py`: app-ready folder preparation.
+- `../../evaluation/evaluation_ovarian_cancer.ipynb`: evaluation plots and metrics.

 Info (rows x cols):